“And they were all filled with the Holy Spirit and began to speak with other tongues.” Acts 2:4

 “In whom also, having believed, you were sealed with the Holy Spirit of promise, who is the guarantee of our inheritance until the redemption of the purchased possession to the praise of His glory.”
 Ephesians 1:13-14

 The Holy Spirit is a personal promise from God that believers will receive the inheritance of eternal life.
-We will all be counted as the full harvest, especially when Jesus returns to claim His people and kingdom one day.
+We will all be counted as the full harvest, most notably when Jesus returns to claim His people and kingdom one day.

-We also know God cannot betray His character.
-He cannot lie (Titus 1:2), and His word is never voided (Isaiah 55:11).
+The Bible tells us that God cannot betray His character.–He cannot lie (Titus 1:2), and His word is never voided (Isaiah 55:11).
 So, if He promises us something, we know we can trust Him unconditionally.

 “In My Father’s house are many mansions, if it were not so I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to Myself that where I am there, you may be also.”